sushenghua/EOS_Contracts_Inheritance/README.md

    - Client downloads and deploys the **client contract**.
    - Client initializes the contract.
    - Client enables the inheritance: enable action is a global switch to enable or disable all the inheritance allocations.
-   - Client allocates assets: sepcifies inheritor account, assets quantity, datetime, cool down duration(heistate period) Client provides a action can be used to suspend the specified inheritance individually rather than globally.
+   - Client allocates assets: specifies inheritor account, assets quantity, datetime, cool down duration(heistate period).
+     Client provides a action can be used to suspend the specified inheritance individually rather than globally.
 ###
-3. Client deposit tokens to agent for the inheritance service.
+3. Client deposits tokens to agent for the inheritance service.
 Client can withdraw the deposit before inheritance conditions being met.
 ###
-4. Miner deposit tokens to agent for the promise: charge will be made if the miner uncarefully calls the mining actions frequently.
+4. Miner deposits tokens to agent for the promise: charge will be made if the miner uncarefully calls the mining actions frequently.
 ###
 5. Miner mines inheritance sepcified by the client: if the mining changes the inheritance state successfully, miner will receive reward.
    - CD(cool down) mining: change inheritance state from active to heistate.